 Our goal at Black Rock Farm is to provide the cattle industry with gentle, thick muscled, functional cattle with balanced EPDs aimed to improve our customers' herds.
 We select cows that have good structure, udder quality, gentle dispositions, and excellent mothering ability.
 We evaluate our herd annually and cull any cow that does not meet our standards for fertility, structure, and performance.
 Our herdsires are selected from other progressive seedstock producers based on individual performance, genetics, and EPDs with moderate birth, excellent growth and carcass, and high in maternal traits.
 We use leading sires from AI studs on our younger cows in an effort to provide consumers with the best genetics possible.
 Our cattle are bred to be moderately framed, fast growing, and easy keeping.

-We recently weaned our Fall 2017 bull and heifer calves.
-They have done very well in the weaning pens and are extremely docile.
+Our fall 2017 bulls and heifers have done very well through the summer.
+They continue to mature and act extremely docile.
 The average birth weight was 75 lbs and adjusted weaning weight over 700 lbs.

-Our bulls will be available for viewing in late summer/early fall.
-We will again be placing bulls in the Southeast Alabama Bull Test and Sale in New Brockton in December.
-Check back soon for a spreadsheet of performance data and EPDs.
+Our bulls are currently available for viewing at the farm.
+We will again be placing bulls in the Southeast Alabama Bull Test and Sale in Troy,AL this December.
+Check out our For Sale section for a spreadsheet of performance data and EPDs.

 We have females for sale at our farm.
-Commercial bred heifers currently available.
-Commercial and registered weaned heifers available soon.
+Commercial and registered weaned heifers available.
+Commercial and registered bred heifers available this spring.
+We have an excellent set of commercial open heifers for sale at the SEABTS in Troy, AL.

 We again purchased an excellent set of bulls from Cow Camp Ranch that we are very excited about using this fall.